UTM source and referrer analysis

 | Which planned channel or placement performed best? | Top UTM Sources |

-| Which website, platform, or referral context sent traffic? | Top Referrers |
+| Which website or platform sent the traffic? | Top Referrers |

 | Why did one placement spike? | Compare both with Scans Over Time |